REAL ESTATE SHERIFF’S SALE FREQUENTLY ASKED QUESTIONS

 How do I find out about liens against the property?

 It is strongly suggested you consult with an attorney about any questions you may have with purchasing property at a Sheriff’s Sale.
 Professional assistance in property searches may be obtained through Attorneys or Title Searchers to determine possible liens for which the buyer may be responsible.
-The Staff of the Sheriff’s Office is unable to provide legal advice, and the Sheriff is not responsible for a clear title.
+Buyers beware, the Staff of the Sheriff’s Office is unable to provide legal advice, and the Sheriff is not responsible for a clear title.

 Is the property available to be inspected prior to the sale?